 There are a few other details that affect the new types of mortgages, but we won’t get into them here.
 The crux of the matter is whether or not you can, or should, insure your mortgage.

-Not sure if you’d be better off with an insured mortgage or not?
-Contact me – a Vancouver mortgage broker – to find out!
+Wondering if you’d be better off with an insured mortgage or not?
+Contact me – a Richmond mortgage broker – to find out!

 So, how does insurance translate to lower down payments and better mortgage rates?